 The world of interscholastic athletics has become increasingly competitive and commercialized.
 The certificate will aid marketability for students as they enter the job market.
 Students will be prepared to enter a school district with preparation to succeed in athletic/activities administration roles.

-- the capability to summarize the history of the position and the development of interscholastic athletics;
+- summarize the history of the position and the development of interscholastic athletics;

-- the ability to utilize management techniques to develop and maintain facilities, to plan and oversee financially sustainable events, to transfer practical experience into improved employment opportunities, to carry out effective and appropriate marketing, communication, and fundraising campaigns;
+- utilize management techniques to develop and maintain facilities; plan and oversee financially sustainable events; transfer practical experience into improved employment opportunities; and carry out effective and appropriate marketing, communication, and fundraising campaigns;

-- the proficiency to recognize and establish liability protections in programming; and
+- recognize and establish liability protections in programming; and

 Some courses below have prerequisites; students must complete all of a course's prerequisites before they may register for the course.